-Rosemary oil has powerful anti-inflammatory and analgesic (pain killing) properties.
-It’s been used in folk medicine for hundreds of years for stress reduction, pain relief, and improved circulation, which can all help headaches.
-One study even found that rosemary oil helped with withdrawal symptoms.
-It also helps reduce insomnia and relax muscles, which can help with headaches.
+Rosemary oil has powerful anti-inflammatory and analgesic (pain-relieving) properties.
+It’s been used in folk medicine for hundreds of years for stress reduction, pain relief, and improved circulation, which can all help with headaches.

 How to use it

 To use rosemary oil, you can massage the affected area with a few drops of rosemary oil mixed with a carrier oil like coconut oil.
-It’s also thought that the scent of rosemary oil, like breathing in the scent from your skin or in a hot bath, can offer pain relief.
+It’s also thought that the scent of rosemary oil — like breathing in the scent from your skin or in a hot bath — can provide pain relief.

 Lavender essential oil is commonly used for stress relief and relaxation.
-There’s also strong evidence that lavender can help treat headaches and migraines.
+There’s also strong evidence that lavender can help treat headaches and migraine.

-Breathing in the scent from lavender essential oil can help acute management of migraine headaches.
-One study found that people reported a significant reduction in pain after only fifteen minutes of inhaling the lavender oil.
+Breathing in the scent of lavender essential oil can help the acute management of migraine attacks.

 How to use it

-The essential oil of chamomile relaxes the body and soothes muscles, and for this reason can be a great aid in treating tension headaches.
+The essential oil of chamomile relaxes the body and soothes muscles, and for this reason, it can be a great aid in treating tension headaches.
 It can also help treat anxiety and insomnia, which are common causes of headaches.

-Pregnant women should not use chamomile essential oil as it carries a risk of miscarriage.
+Pregnant people shouldn’t use chamomile essential oil as it carries a risk of miscarriage.

 How to use it

-You can add a few drops of chamomile essential oil diluted in a carrier oil to a bath, or to hot water, and breathe in the steam.
+You can add a few drops of chamomile essential oil diluted in a carrier oil to a bath or hot water, and breathe in the steam.